-Most historians today include him with Stalin and Hitler as the worst mass murderers of the 20th century.
+Historians today include Mao with Stalin and Hitler as the worst mass murderers of the 20th century.
 His biographers Chang and Halliday note that "over 70 million perished under Mao's rule" in peacetime.
 Many governance problems in China today stem from the fusion of Mao's totalitarianism and his successor Deng Xiaoping's economic reforms.
-"Crony capitalism" and corruption are the system in China today.